arackaf/next-blurhash-previews/readme.md

 You need to pass the blurhash preview yourself.
 In the future there'll likely be another npx command you can run to get the preview, but for now you can just use the [blurhash](https://blurha.sh/) page.
 There's not (yet) any way to build a preview on a smaller image, and have css size it up, like with the markdown tools above.
 For now, just use the same image.

 As children, pass the actual image you want rendered.
 Do **not** use Next's image component.
-The React wrapper adds a slot attribute to the child you pass; unfortunately, Next passes that slot attribute down to the underlying image tag, instead of the root wrapper, which breaks this.
+This React wrapper adds a slot attribute to the child you pass; unfortunately, Next passes that slot attribute down to the underlying image tag, instead of the root wrapper, which breaks this.
 That said, Next's experimental image

 ```js
 import Image from "next/future/image";